-I’m sure you’ve heard of Pickleball by now.
+I’m sure you’ve heard of pickleball by now.
 It’s hard not to when it’s one of the fastest growing sports in America.
 But why is that?
 Where did it come from?
-And with the name like that, you might just be wondering ‘What is Pickleball?’
+And with a name like that, you might just be wondering, ‘What is Pickleball?’

 Let’s start with a history…

 As they continued playing, Pritchard’s neighbor, Barney McCallum heard about the game.
-Among Pritchard, Bell, and McCallum, the three men created rules for the sport.
+Together, Pritchard, Bell, and McCallum, created rules for the sport.
 As they brainstormed how to structure this new game, they didn’t waver from the original catalyst of the sport, keeping it as a game that the entire family could enjoy together.

 There has been some debate as to the origins of the game’s name.
 A rumor claimed the Pritchards named it after their dog, Pickles.
 Joel Pritchard later confirmed his wife, Joan, coined the name.
 The assortment of equipment Pritchard and Bell had thrown together that afternoon reminded her of crew races.
 The pickle boat is the final boat in a crew race, and the crew members who don’t start all pile into this last boat to finish the race.

-The only equipment needed to play is a paddle and Pickleball.
-Play starts with an underhand or drop serve crosscourt into the server’s box.
+The only equipment needed to play is a paddle and pickleball.
+Play starts with an underhand or drop serve cross-court into the server’s box.
 Both the serve and the return must bounce.
-After that, either team can volley the Pickleball.
-Volley continues until there is a fault (the ball double bounces, goes out of bounds, hits the net or a player anywhere other than below their paddle side wrist).
+After that, either team can volley the pickleball.
+Volley continues until there is a fault (the ball double-bounces, goes out of bounds, or hits the net or a player anywhere other than below their paddle side wrist).

 The growth of the sport in America is largely due to its popularity within community centers, PE classes, YMCA facilities and retirement communities, according to Pickleball USA.
 This resonates with Pritchard’s motive behind the game, to keep it as one enjoyed by families, or in other words, community.

 Now you know the basics.
-Now you know where to start.
 Go ahead, grab a paddle.

 Download the app today on IOS or Android to find courts, events, and tournaments!